parsiya/parsiya.net/content/post/2021/2021-03-17-attack-surface-analysis-2-custom-uri/index.markdown

 ### Find Bugs Like This with dnSpy
-The previous bug was not easy to find and I probably would not have found it. dnSpy can help you but, you still need to do the flow analysis and read decompiled source code.
+The previous bug was not easy to find and I probably would not have found it. dnSpy can help you, but you still need to do the flow analysis and read decompiled source code.

 If you have a .NET app, try this workflow: